susam/mintotp/README.md

     ```

     Then enter a [strong passphrase] when it prompts for it.
 Re-enter
-    the passphase to confirm it.
+    the passphrase to confirm it.
 The encrypted QR code would be saved in
     a file named `secret1.png.gpg`.

  2. Delete the unencrypted QR code file securely: